quinnlas/gutenberg-luter/README.md

 ## Lute Uploader
 This script should be configured similarly to the downloader.
 It will upload all texts in a specified directory to Lute as books, unless they already exist.
 It uses the .txt file's name as the title of the book.

+## Lute Deleter
+Configured as other scripts.
+Deletes all active books in Lute.
+Use with caution.

+## Wikipedia Downloader.
+Configured as other scripts.
+Downloads the top 500 wikipedia articles for a language as txt files.